Monogram Pictures Corporation

 THE STATUETTE MADE BY MRS. WINTERS AS A GIFT TO INEZ ARANTO: Statue of Liberty

-ACCORDING TO INEZ ARANTO, THE REASON WHY MRS. WINTERS MADE THE STAUETTE FOR HER: “…as a going away gift.”
+ACCORDING TO INEZ ARANTO, THE REASON WHY MRS. WINTERS MADE THE STATUETTE FOR HER: “…as a going away gift.”

 THE OTHER CHAN SON MENTIONED BY SGT.
 BILLINGS: Jimmy